hweifluids/Py3DFTLE-Doc/_sources/3_numerical.rst.txt

    \mathbf{x}(t_n)=\mathbf{x}_n\,,

 where :math:`\sigma = \pm1` selects forward or backward integration.
-During the time integration process, the algorithm frequently queries the flow velocity vector :math:`\bm{v}(\bm{x},t)` at specific locations and moments with very high precision.
+During the time integration process, the algorithm frequently queries the flow velocity vector :math:`\mathbf{v}(\mathbf{x},t)` at specific locations and moments with very high precision requirements.
-However, since the computational grid is inherently spatially discretized, high-order interpolation methods are required by the program to obtain a physically meaningful flow map.
+However, since the data grid is inherently spatially discretized, high-order interpolation methods are required by the program to keep numerical stability and obtain a physically meaningful flow map.
 Furthermore, when querying the velocity, special wall treatment must be applied at the boundaries to avoid value discontinuities and to represent certain real physical conditions.